gesucca/writings/README.md

 Understood? __All other rights are reserved__ - *IT'S MINE, YOU FOOLS!*

-Have fun, or bore yoyrself!
+Have fun, or bore yourself!